Last updated on September 9th, 2022

 But how much can you expect to pay for a planning permission?
 This depends on the type of permission you’re applying for.
 Our guide covers the costs of planning permission in the UK in 2023, the extra charges you might expect as well as the differences between most common types of permissions for self-builders and renovators.

 It’s important to remember that the fees listed below cover the planning permission application, which may be accepted or refused.

 What are the costs of planning permission?

-The cost of submitting a full planning permission application for a new single dwelling house in England is £426.
+The cost of submitting a full planning permission application in England is £462 per dwelling house.
 A full planning permission application for alterations/extensions to a single dwelling house OR a flat is £206, or for two or more dwelling houses/flats, £407.

-An outline planning permission application in England costs £426 for each 0.1 hectare (up to 2.5 hectares) whereas a householder permission application for more minor alterations to a single dwelling house costs £206.
+An outline planning permission application in England costs £426 for each 0.1 hectares (up to 2.5 hectares), whereas a householder permission application for more minor alterations to a single dwelling house costs £206.

-In Scotland, both a full permission application on a new house and an outline application costs £401 while a householder application is £202.
+In Scotland, both a full permission application on a new house and an outline application costs £600 per dwelling house while a householder application is £300.

 |Full planning permission in:||England||Wales||Scotland|

 |Alterations/Extensions - TWO or more dwelling houses OR flats||£407||£460||£600|